Jon Poole: Work as solo artist

 On 19 October 2012, Poole launched his second solo album, Random Jon Poole on PledgeMusic, making the digital version available on 29 December 2012 (with a CD version scheduled for March 2013).

 Personal life

-Jonathan Charles Poole comes from a musical family and is the youngest of six children, all of whom play musical instruments.
+Jonathan Charles Poole was born on 16 October 1969 in Hemel Hempstead, Hertfordshire.
+Poole comes from a musical family and is the youngest of six children, all of whom play musical instruments.
 One of his brothers is highly regarded session bass player Ed Poole and one of his sisters is jazz trombonist Cathi "Trombabe" Poole, a member of the Cathi Cook Quintet and former musical director of the Milton Keynes Open Band.
+On 5 June 2004, Poole married the British actress Louise Weekley, now known as Louise Rhian Poole, in Bighton, Sussex.
+The couple have a son, Evan.